 Our guests prefer to order Mediterranean dishes since over time, we have gained reputation for serving tasty and delicious food.
 I also actively cooperate with local fishermen to be able to provide fresh fish to our guests every day.
-Also in the wintertime, guests prefer seafood to meat.
+In the wintertime, guests prefer seafood to meat.

 Are there any Istrian spices you cannot do without?

-We always trust simple, traditional recipes and dishes.
-Just like we used to prepare.
+We always trust simple, traditional recipes and dishes, the ones we used to make in the past.
 Of course we use local spices, such as sage, thyme, basil, and oregano.